Fliplet/fliplet-cli/docs/Data-integration-service.md

 Please install [node.js](http://nodejs.org/) (which also comes bundled with the popular package manager [npm](http://npmjs.com)) on your computer as a pre-requisite to get started.

+Please note that our agent **requires at least version 8 of Node.js**.
+If your machine is running an older version, you will be required to update Node.js in order to use the Fliplet agent.

 Once you have installed Node.js, please open the shell to continue and install our agent:

 - **Windows**: access the Node.js shell from **Start menu** > **Node.js command prompt**